joshborup/react-day-1-wpx14/README.md

 events in react are similar to events in HTML except that they are camelcased

+- for a better experience, controll the input with the value you are setting

 ```js
 class MyStatefulComponent extends React.Component {
   constructor(props) {